louis77/tuner/README.md

 ### Known Issues

-- If AAC/AAC+ streams don't play (found on Elementary OS 6) install the following dependency:
+#### If AAC/AAC+ streams don't play (found on Elementary OS 6) install the following dependency:
 ```sh
 $ sudo apt install gstreamer1.0-libav
 ```

+#### 'Failed to load module "xapp-gtk3-module"'
+Running Tuner from the CLI with `flatpak run com.github.louis77.tuner` may produce a message like the following:

+`Gtk-Message: 10:01:00.561: Failed to load module "xapp-gtk3-module"`

+This relates to Gtk looking for Xapp (which isn't used by Tuner) and can be ignored.

 ## Credits